Wild White Horses & Gypsy Festival

 Following the morning’s solemn mass, the ‘craft’, with the statues of the two Marys aboard, is borne to the sea, accompanied by the crowd of gypsy and non-gypsy pilgrims, carried by the ranchers on horseback and the Arlésienne girls in costume.
 The bearers go into the sea to symbolise the arrival of the Saints Mary Jacobe and Mary Salome and of the Faith.
 The Bishop, on board one of the traditional fishermen’s boats, blesses the sea, the region, the pilgrims and the Gypsies.
 The Procession then returns to the Church amidst the joy and acclamations, accompanied by musical instruments and the ringing of bells.
 In the afternoon at the Church, with prayers and a popular fervour, the ceremony of bringing the reliquaries back up to the ‘High Chapel’ takes place.

-At dawn, we photograph the white stallions sparring – this is a unique opportunity to photograph these magnificent creatures with their feisty temperament in full flow, as they rear and entwine at full height.
+Late afternoon, we photograph the Camargue white stallions sparring – this is a unique opportunity to photograph these magnificent creatures with their feisty temperament in full flow, as they rear and entwine at full height.

 2 people sharing room: 5% oﬀ the workshop price